brianburton/path-tool/README.md

 Have you ever wanted to view a long PATH or CLASSPATH in a readable form to diagnose a problem?
-Or wanted to optimize the PATH by removing duplicates non-existent directories?
+Or wanted to optimize the PATH by removing duplicates and non-existent directories?
 If so you might find this program useful.

 To view your PATH in a readable form use the `print` command.